Jaseibert/QualtricsAPI/README.md

 First, you must have Qualtrics API access in order to use this package.
 Contact whomever your Qualtrics Account Manager is for further clarification on your account's access credentials.

 Secondly, this package is not affiliated with Qualtrics.
-Thus, I the author of this package, Jeremy Seibert, is not affiliated with Qualtrics, and Qualtrics does not offer support for this package.
+Thus, I the author of this package, Jeremy Seibert, am not affiliated with Qualtrics, and Qualtrics does not offer support for this package.
 For specific information about the Qualtrics API, you can refer to their official documentation.

 # R Users
 For any R users there is an equally awesome package called ["qualtRics"](https://github.com/ropensci/qualtRics) which functions in very similar ways to this package.
 I have tried to keep consistent with some of the methods that are used in the qualtRics package and this one, so that there is a cohesion  between the two.
 However, I don't believe that it supports functionality to work within the XM Contacts Data (i.e. the XMDirectory, or Mailing Lists).
 [CRAN]('https://cran.r-project.org/web/packages/qualtRics/index.html')